ONSdigital/eq-questionnaire-validator/doc/decisions/0010-dynamic-answer-options.md

 ```

 - Given an answer id, list item id and, an option's value, `option_label_from_value` is responsible for resolving the label for that option's value.
+  This is required as the label and value does not necessarily always match.
+We store the option's value, but the user sees the label; hence when rerendering an answer option, we need to use the label for the given value.

 ### Dynamic answer options with repeating answer source within a repeat (Checkbox)